jmarks-lws/utilities/README.md

   - replaceAt
   - reverse
   - sort
-  - table / hash / hashTable / associative
+  - table / hash / hashTable / associative - Creates a new Hash by taking the same key from each array element and using it as the hash key.
   - tail

 *Filtering methods:*